Personalizing Your Plate for Your Culture

 • Add yogurt and turn the food processor back on.
 Stream in olive oil.
 Scrape down the sides of the bowl.

-• Add cumin, crushed red pepper, salt and pepper and pulse a few more times to incorporate.
+• Add cumin, crushed red pepper, salt, and pepper, and pulse a few more times to incorporate.
 Set dressing aside.

 3. When the quinoa is just a few minutes from being done, add the carrots and corn to the pot, cover and steam the veggies until tender-crisp.